Agree with our rating?

 Harbortouch’s Parent Company

 Shift4 Payments is a merchant account provider that currently functions as the parent company of Harbortouch.
 Shift4 Payments was created in January 2018 when Lighthouse Network (Harbortouch’s former parent organization) acquired Shift4 Corporation, a payment gateway provider based in Nevada.
-In February, Shift4 Payments proceeded to acquire three POS providers focused on the hospitality industry called Restaurant Manager, POSitouch, and Future POS.
+In February 2018, Shift4 Payments proceeded to acquire three POS providers focused on the hospitality industry: Restaurant Manager, POSitouch, and Future POS.
+Shift4 Payments added Merchant Link to their stable in 2019, 3dcart in 2020, and VenueNext in 2021.
 It appears that all of these products will be absorbed into the Shift4 brand.
 In fact, it’s possible that Harbortouch itself could rebrand as Shift4 in the future.

 Shift4 Payments Review Table of Contents